Kaitlyn Lawes: 2018 mixed doubles Olympic champion and world champion

-Jocelyn Peterman joins the team (2018–present)
+Jocelyn Peterman joins the team (2018–2022)

 In the 2018-19 curling season, Jocelyn Peterman joined the Jones team at second, replacing Officer.
 Lawes and the team won the 2018 Canada Cup with an 8–5 victory over Kerri Einarson.
 The team also won the 2019 TSN All-Star Curling Skins Game, defeating Tracy Fleury to win $51,000.
 The team represented Team Canada at the 2019 Scotties Tournament of Hearts, missing playoffs with a 6–5 record.
 The team of Jones, Lawes, Shannon Birchard, and Officer was chosen to represent Team Canada at the Grand Final of the inaugural Curling World Cup, which they won, defeating Silvana Tirinzoni in the final.
 Lawes played in two mixed doubles events that season with Morris, the Canad Inns Mixed Doubles Championship, which they won, and the Qualico Mixed Doubles Classic, where they lost in the quarterfinal to Peterman and Brett Gallant.
 However, she was unable to compete in the 2019 Canadian Mixed Doubles Curling Championship after sustaining an injury at the Scotties.

 In their first event of the 2019-20 season, Team Jones won the 2019 AMJ Campbell Shorty Jenkins Classic, defeating Tracy Fleury in the final.
 Next they played in the 2019 Colonial Square Ladies Classic where Fleury would take them out in the semi-finals.
 They had two quarterfinal finishes at the first two Slams of the season, the Masters and the Tour Challenge.
 At the Canada Cup, the team struggled, finishing with a 2–4 record.
 The team made the final at the Boost National, losing to Team Hasselborg, and the quarterfinals at the Canadian Open.
 The team made the final of the 2020 Manitoba Scotties Tournament of Hearts and lost to Team Einarson.
 By virtue of their CTRS ranking, the team had a second chance to qualify for the 2020 Scotties Tournament of Hearts through the wild card play-in game, where they defeated Team Fleury to become Team Wild Card.
 At the Scotties, they finished the round robin and championship pool with a 9–2 record as the second seed in playoffs, but lost to Kerri Einarson (Team Manitoba) in the 1 vs. 2 playoff game and to Rachel Homan (Team Ontario) in the semifinal to finish in third place.
 It would be their last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were also cancelled due to the COVID-19 pandemic.
 On March 18, 2020, the team announced that Lisa Weagle, after parting ways with Team Homan, would join the team in a 5-player rotation.